Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 This is obviously the core of the data that should *not* be lost.
 Redundancy though RAID storage and regular backups are a must here.

 These data are mainly composed of:

 	- Orge server configuration (ex: network ports, versions and paths being used)

 	- user settings (ex: logins/passwords)

-	- simulation-specific Orge persistence files, i.e. generally snapshots of the full game state
+	- simulation-specific Orge persistence files, i.e. generally snapshots of the full game and database state

 Depending on size, richness, number and depth of simulated elements, history, etc., the simulation data can grow quite a lot.

 A relatively high upper bound for these data would be 20GB.